srivastava4u/TeamSelection/README.md

 	3. If number of players fit and falling into Striker,Defender or All Rounder, is not an even number a team cannon be formed and empty collection will be returned.
 	4. Output of result has been put in console and can be extended to write the result in a file.
 	5. Only players selected in the team is getting printed as it will be too verbose to print all players.
-	6. JUnit test case has been written to cover selection criteria.
+	6. JUnit test case has been written to cover selection criterion.
 File Parsing and Fitness criteria test should be written for more coverage.